friscoMad/botCommander/README.md

 ### .help()

-Returns the help information as a string, this can be helpfull for some error handling in your actions, or for customising the help implicit command.
+Returns the help information as a string, this can be helpful for some error handling in your actions, or for customizing the help implicit command.
 If the first command you define is `help` the implicit help command will not be created so your command will be able to send a customized help.
-The help command is diffent for every node in the command hierarchy so you can redefine whatever you want.
+The help command is different for every node in the command hierarchy so you can redefine whatever you want.

 ```js
 const bot = require(bot-commander);